photoprism/photoprism-docs/docs/user-guide/organize/labels.md

 You can manually add new labels or edit/remove the ones that have been created by us.

 In *Labels* you find all labels of your photos and videos.
 You can star labels by clicking :material-star:.
-Stared labels will be listed first.
+Starred labels will be listed first.

-To see only labels with high priority click :material-eye: in the upper right corner.
+PhotoPrism also attaches each generated label to a broader group (or category) of labels.
+For example, there is a general category 'vehicle' which will include labels such as 'cab', 'catamaran', 'lifeboat' and 'bullet train'.
+These broad label categories cannot be edited, but can be used in a search, in an identical way to all other labels.

+You may wish to see these broad label categories in addition to the usual labels in the *Labels* pages.
+Clicking the icon in the upper right-hand corner :material-eye: will switch between turning them on ('Show More') and off ('Show Less').
+You can also include these label categories as part of a more complex search filter - the label categories from your photos will appear in the search filter bar as a drop-down selection under the option 'All Categories'.

 ![Screenshot](img/labels-1.png)